 I guess that we all find Jesus the lion pretty awesome, but do we find Jesus the lamb so attractive?

 I love the way that the song reminds us that people will kneel before Jesus the lamb.
 We won’t kneel because we are a afraid or because we have to.
-We will kneel in silent awe because this is the God who sacrificed himself to save us, this is Jesus who laid aside his majesty and status to rescue us!
+We will kneel in silent awe because this is God who sacrificed himself to save us, this is Jesus who laid aside his majesty and status to rescue humanity!

 What kind of lion would choose to become a lamb?